IGJoshua/cljsl/README.md

 different namespaces, and the shader will correctly identify them and include them in the code, even if the unqualified names of the vars conflict.

+In addition, it shows that the GLSL version and extensions are included at the top of the shader file in the `#version` directive.
+You can change this to support OpenGL ES or other versions by adding metadata to your var on the `:version` and `:extensions` keys.
+The `:version` is a number, and `:extensions` is a list of strings.

 To complete this simple pipeline, a vertex shader is produced below.

 ``` clojure